 - 1.9 9.
 Your medication might be the cause

-Why Are My Fingernails Not Growing : Do you know that there are hundred and one reason why your fingernails or toenails are not growing as expected?
+Why Are My Fingernails Not Growing: Do you know that there are hundred and one reasons why your fingernails or toenails are not growing as expected?

 Have you done that?
 OK good.
 Keep reading

-Over the past couple of years, I’ve come to understand that certain things we eat, do or indulge ourselves in often times may have a negative impact to our body?
+Over the past couple of years, I’ve come to understand that certain things we eat, do, or indulge ourselves in often may harm our body?

-For example, poor feeding may effect your overall well being likewise poor hygiene may expose you to health challenges.
+For example, poor feeding may affect your overall well being.
+Likewise, poor hygiene may expose you to health challenges.

-Health challenges often leads to a more serious issues not just to our body, also to the health of your nails.
+Health challenges often lead to more serious issues, not just to our body, also to the health of your nails.

-Nails, if not properly care for may go from healthy looking to weak brittle nails.
-In more extreme cases, they may even stopped growing.
+Nails, if not properly care for may go from healthy-looking to weak, brittle nails.
+In more extreme cases, they may even stop growing.

-And when these happens, you may be forced to ask questions like why is my fingernail not growing, why are my fingernails or toenail not growing? how do i get my nails to grow?
-Or my fingernail won’t grow back, What do I do?
+And when these happen, you may be forced to ask questions like why is my fingernail not growing, why are my fingernails or toenail not growing?
+How do I get my nails to grow?
+Or my fingernail won’t grow back.
+What do I do?

 Well, if you’re among those who at some point asked themselves this kind of questions?
 Then you’re the reason why this article was written.

 Do you bite your nails?
-Have you been taking any sort of medication lately?
+Have you been taking any medication lately?
 Do you file your nails the right way?
 Or you probably use them as tools?

 These are some of the questions you should be asking yourself first.
-In the account that you’re guilty of any of the aforementioned, then it might just be the reason why your nails are not growing.
+In the account that you’re guilty of any of those as mentioned earlier, then it might just be the reason why your nails are not growing.

-If your nails won’t grow or has stopped growing, then it might be that you’re lacking certain vitamins, proteins or minerals in your diet or it could be that you don’t moisturized them well enough.
+If your nails won’t grow or have stopped growing, then it might be that you lack specific vitamins, proteins or minerals in your diet or it could be that you don’t moisturize them well enough.

-It is no longer a myth that moisturizing your nails is one of the surest way of helping your nails to grow out well.
+It is no longer a myth that moisturizing your nails is one of the surest ways of helping your nails to grow out well.

 Cuticle, when moisturized, helps protect the nails from intruding bacteria’s and creates an enabling environment that enhances nail growth.

-On the other hand, not all creams serves this purpose.
-It is for this reason that we recommend using cream that are highly rich in fats or lipids.
+On the other hand, not all creams serve this purpose.
+It is for this reason that we recommend using a cream that is highly rich in fats or lipids.

-For example, coconut oil is undoubtedly a perfect choice to consider when gunning after moisturizer that are best for nails.
+For example, coconut oil is undoubtedly a perfect choice to consider when gunning after moisturizer that is best for nails.

 Other moisturizers that can as well be used in the absence of coconut oil are Argan, Jojoba, Petroleum jelly, Shea butter, Olive and Flaxseed oil.

-These oils along with their counterparts – creams should be applied on a daily basis on nails and cuticle, preferably three times a day for effective results.
+These oils, along with their counterparts – creams should be applied daily on nails and cuticle, preferably three times a day for effective results.

 2. You don’t exercise much